A Leader's Guide for Digital Business Development

 Rowdy Bijland

 Rowdy Bijland is a strategic and creative thinker.
+He is passionate about helping leaders, teams and organizations with digital business development.
 He acts as a digital business partner, trusted advisor and coach, driving digital business strategy, innovation and transformation.

-Over the last twenty years he fulfilled various management and leadership roles within enterprises of all sizes, active in customer contact, business process outsourcing, data and internet services.
+Over the last twenty years he fulfilled various management and leadership roles among others as Partner, Managing Director and Chief Business Officer within enterprises of all sizes, active in customer contact, business process outsourcing, data and internet services.
 He carried-out assignments for clients in different industries.

 As he witnessed the evolution of the digital landscape, in 2013 he founded Dutch Greenfields, as a Dutch Digital Business Accelerator, with belief in a digital future and a purpose of helping entrepreneurs with digital business development.